- About Homelessness

 Recruit landlords to provide housing opportunities for individuals and families experiencing homelessness.
 On the most basic level, a rapid re-housing program helps individuals and families identify and secure housing.
 Programs do this by identifying available affordable rental units, and by recruiting landlords willing to rent to homeless families and individuals, including those who may have poor credit histories, past evictions, or other tenant qualification issues.

 Address potential barriers to landlord participation such as concern about the short term nature of rental assistance and tenant qualifications.
 Landlord participation and acceptance of the program is key to a program’s ability to re-house households quickly—ideally within 30 days of program entry.
-Programs should address landlord concerns about possible tenants as well as concern around the short-term nature of financial assistance.
+Programs should address landlord concerns about possible tenants as well as concerns around the short-term nature of financial assistance.
 Effective programs accomplish this by assuring support to landlords during the move-in process and by offering landlords a direct contact at the program in the event they have issues with a tenant placed by the program.
 When legally permitted, some programs also offer enhanced damage deposits, or create other financial mechanisms to alleviate landlords’ concerns over the nature of the tenants or the subsidies.

 Assist households to find and secure appropriate rental housing.
 Beyond landlord recruitment, programs must also match households to appropriate housing—housing for which they will be able to pay the rent after financial assistance ends; that is decent; and, especially in the case of survivors of domestic violence, that is safe.
 Effective programs accomplish this by recruiting many landlords to provide a variety of housing options in a variety of neighborhoods and by serving as a resource to households during the housing search, location, and application process.
 With regard to a household’s ability to afford rent after the termination of financial assistance, programs should not assume this can be accurately assessed at the time of entry.
 Effective programs and jurisdictions have found that even households that had zero income at entry to a rapid re-housing program are able to maintain housing once program involvement ends.